rubyon/zsupport/README.en-US.md

 ## 1. Add support by "Z" key press
 - Create a support between the start and end points selected with "Z" key
+- Undo ZSupport made support by 'U' Key.
+(If you click left or right mouse click, this function not working.)

 ## 2. Cancel start position by "ESC" key press.